Ma-Sheikhani/collab-matris-Movielens/README.md

 # collab-matris-Movielens
-Collaborative Filtering trained on Movielens data
+Collaborative Filtering trained on Movielens data using pytorch

 Data is from https://grouplens.org/datasets/movielens/